danielang2020/danielang2020.github.io/documents/loma_flmi/words.md

 11. Non-Lapse Guarantee period: a feature in certain life insurance policies that prevents the policy from lapsing due to insufficient cash value, as long as the minimum payments are made.

+12. Survival Benefit: survival benefit is the payout given to the policyholder if they survive a certain period during the policy term.

+13. Reversionary Bonus: a type of bonus declared annually by the insurer on participating life insurance policies.
+Once declared, it is added to the total payout, but whether it directly increases the sum assured or is added separately depends on the policy.

+14. Top Up: a top-up refers to an additional premium payment made by the policyholder to increase investment or coverage in their existing policy.

+15. ETA: extended term assurance is a non-forfeiture option available in whole life or endowment policies.
+If a policyholder stops paying premiums, the policy is converted into a term insurance policy with the same sum assured but for a shorter duration.

+16. LAAR: A living assurance accelerated rider is a life insurance rider that  allows the policyholder to access a portion of the death benefit while they are still alive, in the event of being diagnosed with a critical illness or terminal illness.

+16. Indexation: Indexation in insurance refers to the process of adjusting the coverage or benefits of an insurance policy in line with a particular economic index.